GoldZiege/HanoKlin/README.md

 - The picture for [digital radiology](https://www.pexels.com/de-de/foto/laptop-zahne-zahnarzt-ergebnis-5622259/) was made by Gustavo Fring for [pexels.com](https://www.pexels.com)
 - The picture for [vaccination](https://www.pexels.com/de-de/foto/haustier-pelzig-medikation-spritze-7155697/) was made by Önder Örtel for [pexels.com](https://www.pexels.com)
 - The pictures of the [dog doctor](https://www.pexels.com/de-de/foto/kleiner-hund-im-hellen-studio-der-medizinische-uniform-tragt-5732464/) and the [dog nurse](https://www.pexels.com/de-de/foto/tier-hund-haustier-niedlich-5733423/) for the appointments section were made by Sam Lion for [pexels.com](https://www.pexels.com)

+### Special Thanks
+- to my mentor David Bowers for his useful help, hints and tips.